 If you are lucky enough not to be leaving for Athens yet (or another of the Greek islands), you can spend this day visiting and relaxing on one of the local beaches (Acrotiri, Perrisa, or Kamari).
 You can also book a catamaran sailing trip (this takes usually 5-6 hours).
 You can check the excursions in Fira and decide what you would like to do or search for them online.

 A hike to a volcano crater and swimming in hot springs are also popular activities in Santorini (these are usually booked as one trip that lasts about 6 hours).
 During your 3 days in Santorini, you can also visit a local winery and enjoy some wine tasting.

-If you need a help with planning a trip to Santorini, you might find these posts helpful:
+If you need help with planning a trip to Santorini, you might find these posts helpful:

-Santorini – Know Before You Go – tips on what to do, where to stay and what to expect when you arrive on this most visited Greek island.
+Things to do in Santorini – tips on what to do, where to stay, and what to expect when you arrive on this most visited Greek island.